Family Law Service: Serving Protective Orders & Divorce Papers in Tulsa County

 3. Safety & Risk Assessment

-- Conduct pre-service risk assessment using Lethality Assessment Protocol
+- Conduct pre-service risk assessment using our internal Lethality Assessment Protocol

-- Maintain a two-person serving team for EPOs
+- Maintain a two-person team for high-risk service situations

-- Use disguised vehicles and plain clothes when necessary
+- Use unmarked vehicles and plain clothes when appropriate for server safety

 Resource: Tulsa County DV Resource Center contact details should be included in served materials.